lchapa/project-5-real-state-market/README.md

 ## Post deployment Minting more tokens and validated by Zokrates

 There is one node.js module @ [mintMoreTokes.js](zokrates/mintMoreTokes.js) that can be used as base solution for another app that would be in charge of gathering all parameters, execute all processes and then, generate the corresponding **proof** with the proving key used in the Verifier smart contract, then more token can be added after deployment.

+Above mentioned script can be invoked like this: `npm run zocrates` just be sure you replace the params to different INPUT, otherwise it launches an error that states that token is already minted.

 ### License of the project